AdobeDocs/experience-manager-65.en/help/sites-developing/dev-bulk-editor.md

 ### Bulk Editor Configuration Properties {#bulk-editor-configuration-properties}

-Every part of the bulk editor can be configured.
-The following table lists all the configuration properties for the bulk editor.
+Every part of the Bulk Editor can be configured.
+The following table lists all the configuration properties for the Bulk Editor.

 <table>
  <tbody>